alpha-unito/streamflow/docs/source/index.rst

     I. Colonnelli, B. Cantalupo, I. Merelli and M. Aldinucci, "StreamFlow: cross-breeding cloud with HPC,"
-    in IEEE Transactions on Emerging Topics in Computing,
+    in IEEE Transactions on Emerging Topics in Computing, vol. 9, iss.
+4, p.
+1723-1737,
     doi: 10.1109/TETC.2020.3019202.

 For LaTeX users, the following BibTeX entry can be used: